LeonAndrade/LeonAndrade.github.io/README.md

 It seems that about a 1/4 of the values are missing from our `customer_id` column.

-Although that may be very relevant because it represents a large fraction of the data and it looks like the main way to identify an unique customer, we still have plenty to work with and maybe even ask some questions about why this data is missing or what other ways we can identify an unique customer.
+Although that may be very relevant because it represents a large fraction of the data and it looks like the main way to identify an unique customer, we still have plenty to work with and to maybe make some assumptions about why is this data missing or what other ways we can identify a customer.
 <br/><br/>